 3RT Networks takes a layered approach to cyber security.
 A proper risk management and compliance plan incorporates a framework of multiple solutions to effectively protect your business or organization from unauthorized access to data and computerized resources.
 3RT Networks solutions incorporate artificial intelligence and machine learning to analyze data to predict and contain threats before they compromise your infrastructure.

 As networks become more complex, devices become more mobile, and more companies allow BYOD, the attack surface for your company resources grows.
 A network that could be protected by a firewall and basic anti-virus in the past is no longer enough to stop malicious actors.
 Not only is the edge of your network becoming less defined, but hackers have become increasingly hard to detect with staged payloads, file-less malware, and complex C2 domains.
-To protect your endpoints and help defend your network, 3RT offers 2 tiers of Endpoint Security: Cisco’s Advance Malware Protection (AMP) and AVG’s Avast.
+To protect your environment and help defend your network, 3RT counts on Cisco’s Secure Endpoint for EDR.

-AMP is backed by Cisco and TALOS and as the name implies, is much more than your standard anti-virus.
+Secure Endpoint is backed by Cisco and TALOS and as the name implies, is much more than your standard anti-virus.
 Traditional anti-virus relies on malware definitions being constantly updated and has trouble detecting malware that hasn’t been seen before.
-AMP uses machine learning and sandboxing to track what processes are doing and intelligently detects if malicious activity is occurring.
-With TALOS intelligence in the background, AMP can tell if an application has been seen before and automatically run the application in a sandbox that simulates real human users to discover malicious intent.
-If detected, AMP can retroactively block applications and revert their actions.
+Secure Endpoint uses machine learning and sandboxing to track what processes are doing and intelligently detects if malicious activity is occurring.
+With TALOS intelligence in the background, Secure Endpoint can tell if an application has been seen before and automatically run the application in a sandbox that simulates real human users to discover malicious intent.
+If detected, Secure Endpoint can retroactively block applications and revert their actions.

 Multi-factor authentication is an authentication method in which a computer user is granted access only after successfully presenting two or more pieces of evidence (or factors) to an authentication mechanism: knowledge (something the user and only the user knows), possession (something the user and only the user has), and inherence (something the user and only the user is).
 Two-factor authentication (also known as 2FA) is a type, or subset, of multi-factor authentication.
 It is a method of confirming users’ claimed identities by using a combination of two different factors: 1) something they know, 2) something they have, or 3) something they are.